gulpjs/gulp/docs/writing-a-plugin/README.md

 };
 ```

-Many plugins use the [through2](https://github.com/rvagg/through2/) module to simplify their code:
+Alternatively you could pass your transform and flush functions to the `Transform` constructor or even extend `Transform` with ES6 classes, as described by the [Node.js docs](https://nodejs.org/docs/latest/api/stream.html#stream_implementing_a_transform_stream).
+However, many plugins prefer to use the [through2](https://github.com/rvagg/through2/) module to simplify their code:

 ```js
 var through = require('through2');    // npm install --save through2